-Tracy Hinson decided to respond to the body shamer in the perfect way, saying that she does watch her air checks and she will not be strapping herself into a griddle anytime soon.
+Tracy Hinson decided to respond to the body shamer in the perfect way.
+She said that she does watch her air checks and she will not be strapping herself into a griddle anytime soon.
 Using the hashtag #nomorefatshaming, she commented, “NO I will not be strapping myself into a girdle because you don’t like my belly.
 I like pasta, bread and cheese too much to obsess over my weight.
 I like my body and that’s all that really matters.”

-Twitter obviously went wild with her response, praising the meteorologist for staying true to herself on and off-air, and for sharing the picture of her eating a bowl of spaghetti giving the troll a taste of her own medicine.
+Twitter obviously went wild with her response.
+They praised the meteorologist for staying true to herself on and off-air.
+As well as for sharing the picture of her eating a bowl of spaghetti giving the troll a taste of her own medicine.
 Because well, spaghetti is pretty great.

 One message read, “Pregnant or not, buy bigger clothes!!!
 You look bloated and uncomfortable … it is not likely your dressed will survive another 20 weeks of pregnancy weight.”
-One rude viewer even commented that they couldn’t see next week’s temperatures because of Baracy’s stomach, warning her about heart issues as her weight increased.
+One rude viewer even commented that they couldn’t see next week’s temperatures because of Baracy’s stomach.
+They warned her about heart issues as her weight increased.

 The soon to be mom, who was a former beauty pageant constant and was named Miss Michigan in 2008, decided to take the matter into her own hands.
 She decided to post more vicious and personal messages to showcase how much hate she was receiving for only trying to start a family and to spark a discussion about body image.